Baseline

 How to use your training zones

-Training zones are ranges of effort - defined by heart rate, power, or pace - that target specific physiological adaptations.
-The zones above follow standard models popularised by Jack Daniels (running) and Andrew Coggan (cycling).
+Training zones are ranges of effort — defined by heart rate, power, or pace — that target specific physiological adaptations.
+The zones above follow standard 5-zone models popularised by Jack Daniels (running) and Andrew Coggan (cycling).

 Baseline tracks your actual time-in-zone from your device data and shows whether your training distribution matches your goals.